 - Pads are very responsive to differences in velocity.

 - Can be powered by batteries or through an AC adapter.

 - The sound quality isn’t of a high enough level for recording using these.

 - The ‘teaching mode’ can feel a bit fast to some people.

 DW Drum Workshop

-Resembling a cross between a bird feeder and radio antennae, the DW drum workshop is a versatile practice aid that folds to a compact size.
+Resembling a cross between a bird feeder and radio antennae, the DW drum workshop is a versatile practice aid that folds to a compact size and will help develop limb independence.
 A 5-piece pad set, it allows for ultra-quiet practice and is super easy to set up compared to many of the others we’ve looked at so far.